h6pham8/Trivia-Trip/README.md

 # Trivia Trip

 On a long road trip, my friends and I usually quiz each other on random trivia facts to help pass time.
-It's usually hard for us to find a good website that has a variety of different questions with topics that we enjoy.
+It's usually hard for us to find a good website that has a variety of different questions, with topics that we enjoy.
 I created Trivia Trip in hopes to provide my friends and I with a simple interface that provides us with trivia questions across topics that we enjoy.
 I also utilized this opportunity to further develop on my web development skills and touch on some new technologies which I listed below.